aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/password-protected-presentation/_index.md

 **Note** that when Aspose.Slides encrypts a presentation, the presentation’s document properties get password protected too by default.
 But if you need to make the presentation’s properties accessible (even after the presentation gets encrypted), Aspose.Slides allows you to do precisely that.

-If you want users to retain the ability to access the properties of a presentation you encrypted, you can set the [EncryptDocumentProperties](https://apireference.aspose.com/slides/net/aspose.slides/protectionmanager/properties/encryptdocumentproperties) property to true.
+If you want users to retain the ability to access the properties of a presentation you encrypted, you can set the [EncryptDocumentProperties](https://apireference.aspose.com/slides/net/aspose.slides/protectionmanager/properties/encryptdocumentproperties) property to `true`.
 This sample code shows you how to encrypt a presentation while providing the means for users to access its document properties:

 ```c#
 using (Presentation presentation = new Presentation("pres.pptx"))